-Leung et al13 in their published study reported associated renal anomalies- especially 130 131 Branchio-otorenal syndrome with PAS and that some minor anomalies of the head and neck 132 region may aid presumptive diagnosis during initial examination .
+Leung et al in their published study reported associated renal anomalies- especially 130 131 Branchio-otorenal syndrome with PAS and that some minor anomalies of the head and neck 132 region may aid presumptive diagnosis during initial examination.
 The present study however 133 did not find any other associated congenital anomalies with preauricular sinus.
-Similar to our finding was that reported by other authors most especially in Nigeria about non association of 134 PAS with other anomalies or syndromes unlike what were reported in developed countries ^{4, 5,} 135 ^{9, 14}.
-There may be a need for further studies like genetic study, auditory testing and renal 136 137 ultrasound should be considered or need to deliberately search for any of these association or factors responsible for absence of those reported associated anomalies in our environment3, 138 14.
-139 much more less than the reports from most published studies ^{4, 6, 9, 11}.
-Since our study is a 142 community based one and there is a strong cultural belief and attachment to PAS.
-Many 143 144 people may not readily come out to report associated symptoms.
-For instance, in Yoruba 145 land, there is a strong belief that the presence of PAS in an individual will give such an individual supernatural abilities to be wealthy 9.
-This might actually be the factor while only 146 147 one person operated upon in the present study is not actually among the Yoruba tribe with 148 largest number of people with PAS.
-Similar study in south western Nigeria where Yoruba 149 tribe were domicile had shown that even those individuals with symptomatic preauricular 150 sinus had declined surgical intervention or opted for another alternatives in order to avoid excision of pre-auricular sinus5.
-151
+Similar to our finding was that reported by other authors most especially in Nigeria about non association of 134 PAS with other anomalies or syndromes unlike what were reported in developed countries 135 .
+There may be a need for further studies like genetic study, auditory testing and renal 136 137 ultrasound should be considered or need to deliberately search for any of these association or factors responsible for absence of those reported associated anomalies in our environment, 138 14.
+139

+Although, the general notion is that preauricular sinus is rarely infected, symptomatic PAS of 141 17 - 47 % was reported in most published studies.
+Findings from our study are however 142 much more less than the reports from most published studies 4, 6, 9, 11.
+Since our study is a 143 community based one and there is a strong cultural belief and attachment to PAS.
+Many 144 people may not readily come out to report associated symptoms.
+For instance, in Yoruba land, there is a strong belief that the presence of PAS in an individual will give such an 145 individual supernatural abilities to be wealthy .
+This might actually be the factor while only 146 147 one person operated upon in the present study is not actually among the Yoruba tribe with largest number of people with PAS.
+Similar study in south western Nigeria where Yoruba 148 149 tribe were domicile had shown that even those individuals with symptomatic preauricular 150 sinus had declined surgical intervention or opted for another alternatives in order to avoid 151 excision of pre-auricular sinus.